-I am in my third year as Middle School Principal at the International School of Kenya in Nairobi.
+I am in my fourth year as Middle School Principal at the International School of Kenya in Nairobi.
 Prior to this, I was at the American Embassy School in New Delhi, India for 8 years.
 I was the Middle School Assistant Principal for the last four years, and I taught sixth grade math for the first four years.

 I am originally from the lakes and mountain region of Plymouth, NH.
 After high school, I headed for warmer climates and became a Blue Devil, while attending Duke University to earn my Bachelor of Arts with a Public Policy Studies major.
 After college, I joined the Peace Corps and taught fish farming and HIV/AIDS education in a small village in northern Zambia.
 After finishing that amazing two-year experience, I started a Master of Education program through Plymouth State University and then moved to Cairo, Egypt to start my teaching career.
 I worked my first year at Misr American College as a seventh and eighth grade math teacher and grades one through four computer teacher.
 I then worked at the American International School of Egypt for the next three years as an eighth grade pre-algebra and algebra teacher, as well as team leader.